 Black twig borers, Xylosandrus compactus, drill into the thin twigs of dogwood, grape, magnolia, live oak, laurel oak and many other plants from shade trees to orchids.
 Seemingly healthy plants are attacked.
 Infested twigs or stems will wilt and die back (Figure 1).
 An infestation is more severe for a young tree.
 In North Carolina, this pest is more common in the southeastern and coastal counties.

 Prune out and destroy infested twigs where practical.
 Mulching, avoiding overfertilization, irrigating during dry weather and general practices that enhance the health of the plant will make them better able to withstand attacks.
 Cold winters will also reduce spring populations.
-When using one of the following pesticides, follow label directions carefully.
+When using pesticides, follow label directions carefully.
 Do not apply to wet bark.
 Homeowners have few alternatives for chemical control.
-A few pyrethroids in homeowner formulations with the target plant on the label may be used with uncertain result.
+Pyrethroids labeled for residential landscapes may be used with uncertain result.

 - A Identification Tool for Bark Beetles of the Southeastern United States.
 Baker, J.R., J. LaBonte, T. H. Atkinson, and S B. Bambara.
 2009.